Zvika Fogel

-Personal life
+Biography

 Fogel was born on 3 November 1956 in Beersheba to the Romanian Ashkenazi couple of Haim and Dietza Fogel and grew up with a brother.
 He moved to Kvutzat Kinneret during the 9th grade of his schooling and studied at the Beit Yerah High School.

 After completing his military service, Fogel studied law at the Tel Aviv University for two years, but left the course in order to return to the army in 1981.
 He married Anat Fogel in 1982 and the two are parents of three sons.
 Fogel completed a Bachelor of Arts degree in general history, and his Master of Arts in organizational behavior.
 He moved to Safed in 2007, following which he worked as an organizational consultant in Netanya and Petah Tikva.

 Since 2010 he has voluntarily commanded the Golan Rescue Unit of the Israel Police and helped rescue people during the 2010 Mount Carmel forest fire.
 He also serves as the vice-chairman of the Firefighters' Association of the Eastern Galilee and the Golan.
 He currently lives in Mishmar HaYarden and also works as a military commentator.